Yochanna/nodejs_work/lesson10_express_templates/README.md

 ## Testing the Application

 1. **Home Page**: Visit http://localhost:3000
-   - You'll see the welcome page with the layout and navigation

 2. **Dynamic Name Route**: Visit http://localhost:3000/name/Jon
    - Replace "Jon" with any name